Topzle Topzle

 French Open

-The French Open (French: Internationaux de France de tennis), also known as Roland-Garros (French: [ʁɔlɑ̃ ɡaʁos]), is a tennis tournament organized by the French Tennis Federation annually at Stade Roland Garros in Paris, France.
+Roland-Garros (French: [ʁɔlɑ̃ ɡaʁos]), also known as the French Open (French: Internationaux de France de tennis), is a tennis tournament organized by the French Tennis Federation annually at Stade Roland Garros in Paris, France.
 It is chronologically the second of the four Grand Slam tennis events every year, held after the Australian Open and before Wimbledon and the US Open.
-It was established in 1891 but it did not become a Grand Slam event until 1925.
-The French Open begins in late May and continues for two weeks.
+It was established in 1891 but it did not become a Grand Slam level event until 1925.
+The French Open begins in late May and continues for around late one to two weeks.
 The tournament and venue are named after the French aviator Roland Garros.
-The French Open is the premier clay court championship in the world and the only Grand Slam tournament currently held on this surface.
+The French Open is the premier clay court tournament in the world and the only Grand Slam tournament currently held on this surface.
 Until 1975, the French Open was the only major tournament not played on grass.
-Between the seven rounds needed for a championship, the clay surface characteristics (slower pace, higher bounce), and the best-of-five-set men's singles matches, the French Open is widely regarded as the most physically demanding tournament in tennis.
+Due to the clay surface characteristics favoring long rallies and high physical demand, and the men's seven rounds of best-of-five sets needed for a championship, the French Open is widely regarded as the most physically demanding tournament in tennis.

 Infobox